Snafkin547/HandyWeb/README.md

 At least that was the the idea behind why I created this.

-I used Flask to manage/link python codes with HTTP.
+I used Flask to manage/link python codes with HTML.